Riders of the Purple Wage: Plot summary

 The story revolves around the relationship between a young artist, who has taken the name Chibiabos Elgreco Winnegan, and the man he calls "Grandpa Winnegan" (actually his mother's great-great-grandfather), who hides inside the apartments that "Chib" shares with his mother in the community of Ellay.
 Grandpa is in hiding from the government, and most people think of him as having pulled off some huge swindle in the past.
 In fact, he was a successful businessman whose workers were highly paid and very content, much more so than the average recipient of the "purple wage".
 The resentment which this caused motivated the "gummint" to close down his business, whereupon he managed to steal twenty billion dollars, which has never been found, and (apparently) died.
 A Federal Agent calling himself "Falco Accipiter" has resolved to hunt down the money at all costs, and is harassing Chib.

-Throughout the narrative we are treated to extracts from Grandpa's unpublished manuscript, Private Ejaculations.
+Throughout the narrative we are treated to extracts from Grandpa's unpublished manuscript, How I Screwed Uncle Sam & Other Private Ejaculations.
 In these writings, he describes society and muses on human foibles.
 He seems particularly fond of James Joyce, and this is a clue to the story's resolution.

 Chib is preparing for a new art show.
 He needs to win a grant to continue painting, otherwise he will have to take forced migration and live in another society, a practice by governments to prevent populations from becoming insular.
 Chib's own community is host to forcibly migrated Arabs, who belong to the strict Wahhabi sect of Islam.
 Chib wants to woo the daughter of one of these families, much to the disgust of her relatives.

 Standing between Chib and the grant is the one-eyed critic Rex Luscus, who took his name from "Inter caecos regnat luscus", better known as "In the country of the blind, the one-eyed man is King".
 The price of Rex's approval, which will make Chib famous, is sexual favors.
 Chib's art is controversial.
 He depicts religious scenes using a three-dimensional technique which presents different views, some of which are blasphemous comments on religion and humanity.